-My research centres around observations I make using astronomical satellites and large telescopes (like those on La Palma or Hawaii).
+My research centres around observations I make using astronomical satellites and large telescopes (like those on La Palma or Chile).

 My current star formation programme tries to understand the global structure of star formation regions.
 This is could be termed "stellar archaeology"; poking around in what's left over after star formation has happened, to see what it can tell us about what went on.
 Much of the data I've used is from colour-magnitude diagrams and is available through the Cluster Collaboration's Home page.
 However, I am now becoming interested in the time-variability of young stars as well, hence my involvement in the Large Synoptic Survey Telescope where I Chair the Board for the LSST:UK Consortium.

 Fitting Colour-magnitude diagrams.
 This is the latest thing to hit my web pages.
 All the software you need to make quantitative fits to colour-magnitude diagrams.